-9. PLANNING CONDITIONS AND OBLIGATIONS
+PLANNING CONDITIONS AND OBLIGATIONS 9.

 When used properly, conditions can enhance the quality of development and enable development proposals to proceed where it would otherwise have been necessary to refuse planning permission, by mitigating the adverse effects of the development.
-Planning conditions should only be imposed where they are:
+Planning conditions should only be imposed where they meet all of the following tests:

 - necessary;

-- relevant to planning and;
+- relevant to planning;

-- to the development to be permitted;
+- Relevant to the development to be permitted;

-- enforceable;
+- enforceable: •

-- precise and;
+- Precise; and •

 - reasonable in all other respects.